fomightez/proteomicswork/README.md

 # proteomicswork
-Dor utilities and code dealing with proteomics analysis
+For utilities and code dealing with proteomics analysis

 See also
 -------